Impact of No-Deal Brexit on Medical Devices

-The currently expected Brexit day of April 12th 2019 is fast approaching and with a no-deal or cliff edge Brexit a very real possibility, there are several key areas for medical device companies to consider in terms of impact to their business in the event of a no-deal Brexit scenario.
+The currently expected Brexit day of October 31st 2019 is approaching and with a no-deal or cliff edge Brexit a very real possibility, there are several key areas for medical device companies to consider in terms of impact to their business in the event of a no-deal Brexit scenario.
 We wish to highlight here two areas for consideration for the medical devices sector:

 - Non-European medical device manufacturers that currently use a UK based Authorised Representative